kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 #### References

-- List key sources in a standard citation format.
+- List key sources in a standard academic citation format like APA or MLA.
+Note that this is academic writing, so in-text citations are required.
 - Note that you must use TryHackme a references, and you should detail each room that you used.

 ##### Report Tips